ICEkunion

-In July 2007 it was announced through PW Comic Week that Ice Kunion was going to be completely absorbed by Yen Press, Hatchette's new manga impress.
-Manga released through ICEkunion is expected to be picked up through the new company, but will not release until spring 2008.
-Manhwa bearing the ICEkunion logo will remain in stores, but following prints will bear the Yen Press logo.
+In July 2007 it was announced through PW Comic Week that ICEkunion would be absorbed by Yen Press.
+Titles released through ICEkunion were re-released by Yen Press beginning in Q2 2008.
+Manhwa bearing the ICEkunion logo remained in stores.

 ICEkunion's former editorial director Ju-Youn Lee (now Yen Press' senior editor) is quoted with saying "I asked them, would they like to join Yen Press with all the resources of Hachette behind the titles.
-They decided it would be a better chance to take risks with Hachette."
-Lee said that while the ICE Kunion co-venture was a good project, "We didn’t have any staff working in U.S., and we had our limits doing work from Korea."
+They decided it would be a better chance to take risks with Hachette".
+Lee said that while the ICEkunion co-venture was a good project, "We didn't have any staff working in U.S., and we had our limits doing work from Korea".

-Both of ICEkunion's listed websites no longer have any information listed, with www.icekunion.com now directing to a website that advertises free manhwa.
-Yen Press has said that the website will eventually redirect to the new Yen Press website.